logandk/serverless-wsgi/README.md

 For more information, see https://pip.pypa.io/en/latest/user_guide/#requirements-files.

+The `serverless-wsgi` plugin itself depends on `werkzeug` and will package it automatically, even if `werkzeug` is not present in your `requirements.txt`.

 You can use the requirement packaging functionality of _serverless-wsgi_ without the WSGI handler itself by including the plugin in your `serverless.yml` configuration, without specifying the `custom.wsgi.app` setting.
 This will omit the WSGI handler from the package, but include